ovh/ovh-ui-kit/packages/oui-radio/README.md

 <component-status cx-design="partial" ux="rc"></component-status>

-oui-radio is a package which provide styles for the input radio component.
+oui-radio is a package which provides styles for the input radio component.

 ## Installation